activecell/activecell.com/README.md

 Contributing is easy:

 1. Clone the repo to your local machine
-1. Make sensible changes, adding any new images to /assets/img
+1. Make sensible changes
+1.1.
+Add any new images to /assets/img and reference with "{{ 'assets/img/new_img.jpg' | cdn }}"
-1. Edit CSS/JS as required, but ensure that any required JS/CSS are listed in _assets.yml
+1.1.
+Edit CSS/JS as required and ensure any new JS/CSS are listed in _assets.yml for packaging
 1. Run 'jekyll' to generate the site
 1. Run 'jekyll-s3' to sync with Amazon
 1. Commit changes and push to origin/master